phattnguyeen/hospital-management/README.md

     pip install -r requirements.txt
     ```

-## Running the Application
+## Setting Up the Database

-1. Start the MongoDB server:
+1. Ensure PostgreSQL is installed and running on your machine.
+2. Create a new PostgreSQL database:
     ```bash
-    mongod
+    createdb hospital_management
     ```
-2. Start the backend server:
+3. Run the SQL script to set up the database schema and initial data:
     ```bash
+    psql -d hospital_management -f database/hostpital_data.sql
+    ```

+## Running the Application

+1. Start the backend server:
+    ```bash
     cd hospital-management-backend
     python app.py
     ```
-3. Start the frontend server:
+2. Start the frontend server:
     ```bash
     cd hospital-management-frontend
     ng serve
     ```
-4. Open your web browser and go to `http://localhost:4200`
+3. Open your web browser and go to `http://localhost:4200`

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
+Please read the contributing guidelines first.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md)  file for details.
+See the LICENSE file for details.

 ## Contact